-Platform OS Type Authentication Services Method MVS Password redirection Password replication (optional) OS/400 Password replication UNIX Password redirection Password replication (optional)
+Platform OS Type Authentication Services Method z/OS Password redirection, Password replication (optional) OS/400 Password replication

+Platform OS Type Authentication Services Method UNIX Password redirection, Password replication (optional)

 Password Redirection

 Platforms that use password redirection employ a System Intercept to gain control when a password is to be verified.
 The System Intercept passes the request to Authentication Services, through the Platform Services Process.
 Authentication Services uses the Census to identify the User or Alias object in eDirectory that corresponds to the request.
 Then Authentication Services verifies the password using that object and returns the result to the platform.